Principles of Financial Accounting

 IX.
 Instructional Materials

-A. Custom Financial Accounting by Kimmel latest edition w/Wiley Plus access code
+- Custom Financial Accounting by Kimmel w/Wiley Plus access code.

 X. Methods of Evaluating Student Progress